rograf/gpio2mqtt/readme.md

   }
 }
 ```
-- State Update: Published to `gpio2mqtt/{pin}` for each monitored pin change.
+- State Update: Published to `gpio2mqtt/{gpio}` for each monitored GPIO change.
 ```bash
 {
   "connected": true  # True if connected to GND, False otherwise }
 ```
 ### Received Messages
-- Control Message: Received on `gpio2mqtt/{pin}/set` to control an output pin.
+- Control Message: Received on `gpio2mqtt/{gpio}/set` to control an output GPIO.
 ```bash
 {
   "power": true,  # True to turn ON, False to turn OFF, None to toggle